 FLOOR AREA: The total area of all floors in a building measured to the outside face of exterior walls.
+(Refer to Minister's Development Regulations, January 2, 2001)

 FRONTAGE: The horizontal distance between side lot lines measured at the building line.
+(Refer to Minister's Development Regulations, January 2, 2001)